aayushpi/geocities-review-site/public/reviews.md

 **Type:** Game
 **Hot:** true

+### The Substance
+**Type:** Film

+The body horror was the male gaze all along.

+### Monkey Man
+**Type:** Film
+**Hot:** true

+Monkey Man expertly blended mythology, fascism, gender, and class struggle and deserved a lot more flowers.
+Zakir Hussain's cameo in the second act is perfect, a nod to classic Bollywood.
+Dev Patel in this (as in the Green Knight a few years ago) shines as an actor.

+### The Curse
+**Type:** TV
+**Hot:** true

+While the streaming era has been truly terrible for television, The Curse wouldn't exist without it.
+A consistent background hum of discomfort highlights this part-parody, part-reflection of HGTV-esque reality, with scattershot yet brilliant critiques of gentrification, white savior complex, the camera gaze, and so much more.

 ### Saga
 **Type:** Book
 **Hot:** true

 A lavish Sci-Fi world with truly alien stages and extremely relatable characters.
 Read this to feel something.